minagawah/iced-dynamic-import-sample/README.md

 yarn link "echo-bot"
 ```

-details described in [_4.
+Further details about making a symlink is described in
+[_4.
 What I Did - [Step 5] Creating a Symlink_](#-step-5--creating-a-symlink).

-Once you have the WASM built and the symlink,
-then you are all set for development.
+Once you have the WASM built and the symlink, then you are all set for development.
 Here is a possible scenario:

 ```